alberdev/AnimatedField/README.md

 ### Multiline

-This type will show use multiline text and will resize dynamically when user fills the field.
+This type will use multiline text and will resize dynamically when user fills the field.
 When user completes a new line delegate method `didResizeHeight` is called with updated field height.
 Use this to offset your scroll view.

 ```swift
 AnimatedFieldType.multiline